What is a coach?

 Each student who has declared a major is assigned a faculty advisor who specializes in your major area of study.
 You can determine who your advisor is by logging onto WebAdvisor and clicking on your profile.

 A full time course load is three course units (c.u.) per semester.
-During the fall and spring semesters students with a minimum GPA of 2.75 and in good academic standing (GPA of at least 2.0) will be required to meet with an academic advisor.
-These students will be permitted to take 5 course units (c.u.) only upon receipt of the course overload form indicating current GPA, midterm grades and an endorsement from the academic advisor.
+During the fall and spring semesters students with a minimum GPA of 2.0 and in good academic standing (GPA of at least 2.0) will be allowed to take a maximum of 5 course units (c.u.).
 Students who are on probation will not be permitted to take more than 4.5 course units (c.u.) per semester.
-During the summer, the maximum number of course units (c.u.) for all students is four.
+During the summer, the maximum number of course units (c.u.).
 For more detailed information please refer to the Bloomfield College Catalog.

 Academic Probation and Dismissal Policies